Unveiling the Depths

 – Talmudic Saying

-The narrative unfolds through the mental lens and filter of the fictional forensic psychologist, Dr. Judy Matthewson.
-The play follows her mind's journey as she remembers her interviews with John years after they took place.
-She struggles to make sense of his crimes (and her past) and "re-lives" critical moments, searching for an elusive source that may trigger violent criminal behavior.
-She employs her professional training and personal experiences to process her thoughts.
+The story is told through the mind and filter of the fictional forensic psychologist, Dr. Judy Matthewson.
+The musical follows her as she remembers her interviews with John years after they took place.
+She tries to make sense of his crimes (and her past) and “re-lives” key moments, looking for a trigger that might cause violent behavior.
+She uses her professional training and personal experiences to process her thoughts.

 Blurring Realities

-The Doctor explores a psychological realm where figures from John's dark story join and interact with her own memories and traumas.
-Everything on stage is either drawn from her experience or represents her interpretations of people and events as described by John, police reports, or other sources.
-With this in mind, nothing in this show represents strict reality.
-Instead, every character and scenario must be viewed (and staged) as existing in the Doctor's psyche- a psyche that becomes dangerously connected to John's as she attempts to understand his behavior.
+The Doctor enters a psychological realm where characters from John’s dark story intersect with her own memories and traumas.
+Everything on stage is either drawn from her experience or her interpretation of people and events as described by John, police reports, or other sources.
+So, nothing in this show is real.
+Every character and scenario is to be seen (and staged) as existing in the Doctor’s mind – a mind that becomes increasingly tangled with John’s as she tries to understand his behavior.

 In the show, lines between reality, memory, and imagination become increasingly blurred.
-The titular "Crawlspace" can be viewed metaphorically.
-The Doctor, a Dante-like figure, descends into the dangerous depths of a very personal hell, searching for answers, seeking purification, and, perhaps naively, wishing to explain the dark side of human nature.
-Dante journeyed through the abyss to reach an encounter with God on the other side - an answer to the mysteries.
+The musical can be interpreted metaphorically.
+The Doctor is a Dante-like figure who descends into the depths of a very personal hell, looking for answers, seeking purification, and maybe naively thinking she can explain the dark side of human nature.
+Dante journeyed through the abyss to reach an encounter with God on the other side – an answer to the mysteries.
 To the Doctor, God is science.
-Crawlspace owes a great debt to Dante's Inferno and Purgatorio.
+Crawlspace owes a debt to Dante’s Inferno and Purgatorio.

 The Fragility of Memory

-One central theme is the reliability of memories.
-Crawlspace demonstrates, through John and the Doctor, how memories and imagination occupy the same space as ego, emotion, bias, want, pride, and ambition.
-Memories are beholden to many masters and can be remarkably flexible, especially when humans search for meaning behind the chaos in their lives.
+One of the major themes is the reliability of memory.
+Crawlspace illustrates through John and the Doctor how memory and imagination occupy the same space as ego, emotion, bias, want, pride, and ambition.
+Memory has many masters and can be remarkably flexible, especially when we search for meaning in the chaos of our lives.

 Nietzche and Archetypal Forces

-Friedrich Nietzsche's philosophies deeply influenced the creation of Crawlspace, particularly through the Apollonian and Dionysian archetypes he introduced.
-These archetypes represent opposing artistic and philosophical forces central to the musical's thematic core.
-The Apollonian embodies traits of order, reason, and clarity, while the Dionysian represents chaos, passion, and intoxication.
-These archetypes offer a lens through which to examine the interplay of artistic expression and the complexities of the characters within the show.
+Friedrich Nietzsche’s work influenced the creation of Crawlspace- particularly through the Apollonian and Dionysian archetypes he introduced.
+These archetypes represent the opposing artistic and philosophical forces at the heart of the musical.
+The Apollonian represents order, reason, and clarity.
+The Dionysian is chaos, passion, and intoxication.
+These archetypes offer a way to look at the interplay of art and the characters in the show.

-John Wayne Gacy, while primarily embodying Dionysian traits, represents the darker aspects of human existence.
-His character thrives in chaos and darkness, driven by inner demons and heinous acts.
-In contrast, the Doctor embodies Apollonian characteristics, championing reason, order, and a scientific pursuit of understanding the human mind.
-Her quest to study Gacy reflects a rational, knowledge-seeking approach.
-However, both characters undergo complex transformations.
-The Doctor's obsession with Gacy draws her deeper into the darkness, obscuring the boundaries between the archetypal forces.
-Gacy, too, reveals moments of vulnerability and introspection, suggesting brief flashes of the Apollonian.
+John Wayne Gacy is primarily Dionysian but represents the darker aspects of human nature.
+He thrives in chaos and darkness- driven by inner demons and heinous acts.
+The Doctor is Apollonian, championing reason, order, and a scientific pursuit of understanding the human mind.
+Her pursuit of Gacy is rational and knowledge-seeking.
+But both characters change.
+The Doctor’s obsession with Gacy pulls her into the darkness and blurs the lines between the archetypes.
+Gacy, too, shows moments of vulnerability and introspection- Apollonian traits- if only fleeting.

 Ultimately, Crawlspace explores the interplay between these archetypal forces as it delves into the characters' psyches and the broader themes of the story.
 It doesn't neatly categorize them into traditional Apollonian and Dionysian roles but uses these concepts to add depth to the characters' development and the narrative's exploration of human nature.